L-36.com

 middle texas coastal waters from baffin bay to matagorda ship channel out to 60 nautical miles.
 Seas are provided as a range of the average height of the highest 1/3 of the waves - .along with occasional height of the average highest 10 percent of the waves.

-Thursday - Southeast winds 5 to 10 knots.
+Tonight - South winds 5 to 10 knots.
 Bay and inland waters smooth.

-Thursday night - Southeast winds 5 to 10 knots.
+Saturday - Northwest winds around 5 knots, becoming southeast in the afternoon.
 Bay and inland waters smooth.

-Friday night - Southeast winds 5 to 10 knots.
+Wednesday night - South winds 5 to 10 knots.
 Bay and inland waters smooth.
+A chance of Thunderstorms early in the evening.
+A chance of showers after midnight.

 Synopsis for the middle texas coastal waters -